 Description: Specifies whether or not Langevin piston pressure control is active.
 If set to on, then the parameters LangevinPistonTarget, LangevinPistonPeriod, LangevinPistonDecay and LangevinPistonTemp must be set.

 • LangevinPistonTarget < target pressure (bar) >

 Description: Specifies target pressure for Langevin piston method.
+A typical value would be 1.01325 bar, atmospheric pressure at sea level.

 • LangevinPistonPeriod < oscillation period (fs) >